100+

 Individuals by Decade

-All 247 individuals carry datable events; peak documentation falls in the 1800s-1810s, reflecting the abolition-era record-keeping that followed New York's Gradual Emancipation Act of 1799 and New Jersey's Act of 1804.
+All 275 individuals carry datable events; peak documentation falls in the 1800s-1810s, reflecting the abolition-era record-keeping that followed New York's Gradual Emancipation Act of 1799 and New Jersey's Act of 1804.
+The shift from Legal/Estate (orange) in the 1700s to Birth Records (blue) in the 1800s and Freedom Documents (green) in the 1810s-1820s shows how abolition-era statutes reshaped the documentary record.

 How We Know These People

-Type of historical record documenting each individual; some appear in multiple records (247 records, 247 individuals)
+Type of historical record documenting each individual (275 records across 275 individuals)

 Sex, As Recorded

-All 247 individuals have sex recorded in source documents
+273 of 275 individuals have sex recorded in source documents; 2 records silent

 Ages at Time of Record

-Records attributed to specific identified enslavers (the project has documented 36 distinct enslavers across the Van Kouwenhoven-Conover family).
+Records attributed to specific identified enslavers (the project has documented 72 enslavers with primary-source documentary evidence across the Van Kouwenhoven-Conover family (unproven and non-family figures excluded)).

 Geographic Reach